hybridlogics/2olly-Bkam/README.md

 ## INSTRUCTIONS ##

-Use npm package "liver-server" or any equivalent server to run the application.
+Use npm package "live-server" or any equivalent server to run the application.

 ## TECHNOLOGIES ##